neuphonic/neutts-air/README.md

 The console output includes your system metadata above the table so you can attribute results to a specific machine.

 The column values are reported as `mean ± standard deviation` across the configured runs.

+Note for macOS / Apple Silicon users: On M1/M2/M3 machines the ONNX decoder will automatically use the CPU if no Metal/CoreML execution providers are available; install a native macOS ONNX package (see `examples/README.md`) to enable `MetalExecutionProvider`/`CoreMLExecutionProvider` and request them with `--codec_device metal` or `--codec_device coreml`.

 Pass `--backbone_devices cpu,cuda` (or any comma-separated list) to benchmark the cross-product of backbone and codec execution targets—the resulting table reports both placements per row.
 You can also provide multiple repositories at once.
 For example, to compare the torch checkpoint with both GGUF variants (Q4 and Q8) across CPU/CUDA combinations: